RobbiNespu/sphinx-timetravel/example_docs/index.rst

    :maxdepth: 2

    vertical_timeline
-   horizontal_timeline
    advanced_examples

 Introduction
 ------------

-The TimeTravel plugin allows you to create beautiful, interactive timelines in your Sphinx documentation.
+The TimeTravel plugin allows you to create beautiful, interactive vertical chronological timelines in your Sphinx documentation.
-Timelines can display events with year/month resolution and support multiple layout options.
+Timelines display events with year/month resolution in a classic alternating left/right layout.

 Quick Start
 -----------